Coleopsis: Taxonomy and systematics

 Coleopsis was originally described by Kirejtshuk et al. (2014) as a member of the family Tshekardocoleidae within the superfamily Tshekardocoleoidea, itself within a broad concept of the suborder Archostemata.
 Later, Coleopsis was classified in its own family within Tshekardocoleidea by Kirejtshuk & Nel (2016).
 It was then placed in its own superfamily by Kirejtshuk (2020), proposed because it was claimed to have more remnants of the archedictyon in the wing venation of its elytra than that of tshekardocoleids.
 In the classifications of Cai et al. (2022) and Bouchard et al. (2024), Coleopsis and Tshekardcoleidae among other stem-group beetles are assigned to the extinct suborder Alphacoleoptera (also known as Protocoleoptera), though this is a paraphyletic group.

-A re-examination of Coleopsis using Reflectance Transformation Imaging by Schädel et al. (2022) found that it is a stem-group beetle, outside of a clade containing all beetles excluding Tshekardocoleidae.
+Schädel et al. (2022) found that Coleopsis is a stem-group beetle, outside of a clade containing all beetles excluding Tshekardocoleidae.
 However, the authors could not determine if Coleopsis belonged to the Tshekardocoleidae or not, as they could not identify any synapomorphies (shared derived traits) uniting the two taxa and found that Tshekardocoleidae itself is possibly not a monophyletic group.

 The phylogenetic tree below shows the possible phylogenetic positions of Coleopsis, after Schädel et al. (2022):

 The family name was originally published in 2016 as "Coleopsidae" but Kirejtshuk (2020) claimed that this spelling was erroneous and proposed the spelling "Coleopseidae"; however, under the ICZN, Article 29.4, family-rank names originally published after 1999 are not subject to emendation because of incorrect spelling, so Coleopsidae would be maintained as the correct original spelling.